A Year of Memories

 Olivia loves all of Grammie’s crafts.

-Whenever she is going to spend the
+Whenever she is going to spend

 night she tells everyone that will